Welcome to the official website of the 244th Field Artillery Battalion, XII Corps, Third United States Army.

 Joseph Neyton, Nephew to PFC Anthony F. Keane, Batterey C

-Jan Tůma, who lives in the Czech Republic and found the 244th website has become a driving force.
-Jan is responsible for the placing of the 244th Memorial Plaque and the Memorial Service, both at Kostel sv.
+Jan Tůma, residing in the Czech Republic, has become a driving force behind this project.
+He was responsible for arranging the placement of the 244th Memorial Plaque and organizing the Memorial Service at Kostel sv.
 Vavřince, Hrádek, Czechia.
-Each year Jan keeps the memory of the 244th with several celebrations.
-Jan is always available for guided tours of Czech Republic.
+Each year, Jan continues to honor the memory of the 244th with several commemorative events and is always available to offer guided tours of the Czech Republic.

-Special thanks should be given to Roland Gaul and the Musée National d’Histoire Militaire, National Museum of Military History, 10, Bamertal L-9209 Diekirch Tel: (352) 80 89 08 Fax: (352) 80 89 08 99 E-mail: reception@mnhm.lu.
-This Luxembourg museum honors the memory of the 244th by naming it’s 155 mm Long Tom “Bunker Buster,” the name of the number two gun in “A” Battery.
-Harvey Dexter and Roland Gaul accomplished this before I started the website.
+Special appreciation is due to Roland Gaul and the Musée National d’Histoire Militaire (National Museum of Military History) in Diekirch, Luxembourg.
+This museum honors the 244th by naming its 155 mm Long Tom “Bunker Buster,” after the second gun in “A” Battery.
+Roland Gaul and Harvey Dexter contributed to this recognition prior to the development of this website.

-Lastly, my father wrote in a letter to his mother Friday February 23, 1945, that they, the 244th would be remembered as a “jack of all trades” Battalion yet I found that no one has remembered and the information on the worldwide web and elsewhere is woefully lacking in content..
+Finally, I would like to share a personal note.
+My father wrote in a letter to his mother on February 23, 1945, that the 244th would be remembered as a “jack of all trades” battalion.
+Unfortunately, I have found that this history is largely neglected, and existing information online and elsewhere is insufficient.

-It is my personal hope that others will see what we have done here and understand that in order to have a future you have to remember the past.
-Then, send personal letters, photos and documents from those who served in the 244th so that information and whom they belonged to will be preserved and viewed here in that future.
+It is my sincere hope that others will recognize what we have accomplished here and understand the importance of remembering the past to secure the future.
+I encourage the sharing of personal letters, photographs, and documents from those who served in the 244th so that this information can be preserved and appreciated by future generations.

-Jim Marriott, son of 1st Lt.
-Thomas B. Marriott, Jr. Headquarters Battery
+Son of 1st Lt.
+Thomas B. Marriott, Jr.

-This site has no affiliation to the United States Army or the Department of Defense.
-Information provided is from various sources including those who serve with the 244th Field Artillery Battalion
+Please note: This website is not affiliated with the United States Army or the Department of Defense.
+The information provided has been gathered from various sources, including individuals who served with the 244th Field Artillery Battalion.

 For comments, questions, corrections, update or to send information, please use –